-After selling Ormed in 2016, Dale was confronted with a problem in the oil and gas industry that led to his invention of a patented tool for carrying hoses on job sites with greater safety and efficiency.
+After selling Ormed in 2016, Dale was confronted with a problem in the oil and gas industry that led to his invention of a patented tool that increased safety and efficiency.
 This led to the creation of Handle-Tech and the addition of more than 20 products for multiple industries.
 After growing Handle-Tech to establish a world-wide distribution network for his invention, Dale sold the company in 2019 and then went on to solve completely different problems in response to a problem proposed by a colleague in the film industry.
 This led to the creation of a Nested Apple Box set for TransForm Grip Gear and a 3D rig to facilitate rapid camera lens changes for making 3D movies.
 This increase in efficiency allows film crews to complete scene changes in under 10 minutes instead of the industry standard of 2-3 hours.

 Today Dale is semi-retired and works exclusively with Streamline Healthcare Solutions as a consultant on projects that utilize his skills and engage his interest.